classico-trad-ecletico/comparative-histories/chapter.md

 Contradictory as that operative premise was, it could not have contributed to the decline of comparative history were it not for the specialization of architectural history scholarship in the postwar years.
-Critical historians such as Tafuri and @banham:1960theory shunned the operative interest in reclaiming certain aspects of the past.
+Critical historians such as Manfredo Tafuri and @banham:1960theory shunned the operative interest in reclaiming certain aspects of the past.
 A growing number of dedicated scholars followed suit, especially in the Americas.